ontousis/load_movement_detection/README.md

 # Load Movement Detection

 This Repository contains an implementation of a motion detection system designed to watch the load of a vehicle and identify possible accidents by evaluating the change that has occurred between frames.
 When a potential accident is detected, the last frame -annotated with information about the detection and a bounding box indicating the most significant detected movement- is uploaded on a minio bucket and a record with the incident's time, percentage of change between frames and a url pointing to the uploaded image is written in a MongoDB database.
+Also, during the specified delay after a successful detection, a buzzer will sound to notify the driver.

 ### Parameter Configuration
 The necessary parameters can be configured through the config.yaml file: